 Continue reading the full article in November’s issue of SC Lawyer Magazine.

-If you have questions about this topic or other related matters, please contact Phillips Workman.
+If you have questions about this topic or other related matters, please contact a member of the HSB Real Estate practice team.
 Phillips focuses his practice on commercial real estate, finance and corporate law matters.
 He works with members of our team in drafting and negotiating purchase and sale agreements, commercial leases, deeds, mortgages, ground leases, easements and other real estate documents.
 He provides counsel to businesses for a variety of transactional needs, including corporate matters, contract drafting and negotiation and general business counsel.

 This article was first published in SC Lawyer Magazine and has been reprinted here with permission from the SC Bar.